 - 2. Create needed role(s) and users - 3.
-Configure Marketplace to make use of Keycloak as its login provider.
-This step will depend on the final target platform of the Marketplace.
+Configure the Marketplace UI component to make use of Keycloak as its login provider.
+This step will depend on the chosen target platform of the respective Marketplace UI component.
 Keycloak has a wide range of adapters: - a.
 Java adapters (for Tomcat, Jetty, JBOSS web servers) - b.
 Javascript adapters (for HTML5/Javascript apps) - c.
 Node.js (for Node.js web applications using Express)